Hardness Numbers and Stress-Strain Curves

 plastic strains indentation

-Fig.2 Plastic strain fields after spherical indentation to 40% of the radius
+Fig. 2: Plastic strain fields after spherical indentation to 40% of the radius

 Obtaining Stress-Strain Curves from Indentation

 The core of Indentation Plastometry lies in detailed examination of the actual stress and strain fields around an indent.
-This is illustrated by Fig.2.
-Two materials like this might have rather similar hardness numbers (flow stresses averaged over an appropriate strain range – see Fig.3).
+This is illustrated by Fig. 2.
+Two materials like this might have rather similar hardness numbers (flow stresses averaged over an appropriate strain range – see Fig. 3).
 However, it can be seen that, while they might exhibit similar indent diameters, the residual indent shapes are very different (with much more “pile-up” for the sample exhibiting a low work hardening rate).
 Repeated simulation of the indentation process allows convergence on the stress-strain curve (represented by a constitutive law) giving the best agreement with the indent profile.
 Inferred stress-strain curves such as those below illustrate the dangers of relying on a hardness number.

-Fig.3 Stress-strain curves for two materials that might yield a similar HV (~ 3 times the flow stress averaged over a strain range of a few tens of %)
+Fig. 3: Stress-strain curves for two materials that might yield a similar HV (~ 3 times the flow stress averaged over a strain range of a few tens of %)

 Got a question for our materials scientists?